wavbench/WavBench/README.md

-# Examples of assessment Mini-cmp: a speech-text foundation model for real-time dialogue
+# How to Use WavBench?
+Examples of assessment MiniCPM

 A sample test of the quality of responses to a speech dialogue model is shown here.
-The test is on the  Mini-cmp model, and you can use the dataset we have already collected, or you can collect  Mini-cmp's answers yourself.
+The test is on the  MiniCPM model, and you can use the dataset we have already collected, or you can collect  MiniCPM's answers yourself.

 ##  Mini-cmp replied